kunal-mandalia/chrome-extension-identity/README.md

 # Chrome extension identity

-Demo of a simple auth flow:
+Demo of a simple auth flow starting from a Chrome extension to verifying identity with Google securely via a web server:
 ```
 Chrome extension (chrome.identity)
     -> Server